 - In a small bowl, whisk together powdered sugar, orange liqueur and orange zest.

 - Drizzle over completely cooled cake.

 For glaze: If you find it too thin, add more powdered sugar.
-If it's a little too thick to drizzle, add an additional teaspoon of orange juice.
+If it's a little too thick to drizzle, add an additional teaspoon of liqueur.

-You can replace the orange juice with orange liqueur for the glaze.
+You can replace the orange liqueur with fresh orange juice for the glaze.